← Back to ResourcesBreed Guides

 Two breed-defining warnings before you commit

-- Herding instinct mismatch is the #1 Calgary Aussie surrender reason.
+1. Herding instinct mismatch is the #1 Calgary Aussie surrender reason.
 Bored Aussies in suburban Calgary chase kids on bikes, cars, skateboards, joggers, and other dogs.
 They become destructive (chewing, digging, fence-running) when under-stimulated.
-An Aussie needs 60–90 min daily exercise PLUS mental enrichment.
+An Aussie needs 60 to 90 min daily exercise plus mental enrichment.
 See our herding instinct mismatch guide.

-- MDR1 drug sensitivity affects ~50% of Aussies — cannot tolerate ivermectin, loperamide, several anesthesia drugs, some chemotherapy.
-SEVERE reactions (seizures, coma, death) without testing.
-DNA test every Calgary Aussie ($40–$80 from Embark/Wisdom Panel) and inform every veterinarian.
+2. MDR1 drug sensitivity affects about 50% of Aussies.
+Affected dogs cannot tolerate ivermectin, loperamide, several anesthesia drugs, and some chemotherapy.
+Severe reactions (seizures, coma, death) without testing.
+DNA test every Calgary Aussie ($40 to $80 from Embark or Wisdom Panel) and inform every veterinarian.
 See our Aussie health issues guide.

 Where can I adopt an Australian Shepherd in Calgary?

-Aussies cycle through Calgary rescues steadily — among the most-surrendered medium-large herding breeds because owners hit the herding-drive wall at 1–3 years.
+Aussies cycle through Calgary rescues steadily.
+They are among the most-surrendered medium-large herding breeds because owners hit the herding-drive wall at 1 to 3 years.

 Calgary rescues that consistently have Aussies:

-Aussies are typically FAST-ADOPTED — apply within 24–48 hours when you see one matching your activity level.
-Most Calgary Aussie listings are taken within 7–14 days.
+Aussies are typically fast-adopted.
+Apply within 24 to 48 hours when you see one matching your activity level.
+Most Calgary Aussie listings are taken within 7 to 14 days.

 Mini Aussie vs Mini American Shepherd vs Toy Aussie

 This is the biggest confusion in Aussie adoption.
 Three different things go by similar names.
-Adopters paying $2,500+ for “Mini Aussie” puppies deserve to know which they're getting.
+Adopters paying $2,500+ for “Mini Aussie” puppies deserve to know which they are getting.

-- Mini American Shepherd is the LEGITIMATE small-Aussie choice.
-Real AKC breed (recognized 2015), genetically distinct, MASCA registry, ethical breeders with health testing
+• Mini American Shepherd is the legitimate small-Aussie choice.
+Real AKC-recognized breed (2015), genetically distinct, MASCUSA registry, ethical breeders with health testing.

-- “Toy Aussie” explicitly NOT a recognized breed.
+• “Toy Aussie” is explicitly NOT a recognized breed.
 Backyard breeder marketing, often produced by unethical breeding to dwarf or chondrodysplasia carriers.
-Frequently severe health problems (joint disease, dental crowding, breathing issues)
+Frequent severe health problems including joint disease, dental crowding, breathing issues.

-- Calgary rescue Aussies are mostly standard size (35–65 lbs).
-Mini American Shepherd or Mini Aussie rescues are rare
+• Calgary rescue Aussies are mostly standard size (35 to 65 lbs).
+Mini American Shepherd or Mini Aussie rescues are rare.

 Adopters frequently search named Aussie rescues.
-Most don't serve Calgary.
-Here's the reality.
+Most do not serve Calgary.
+Here is the reality.

-(1) ARPH (Australian Shepherd Rescue and Placement Helpline) — real organization, US-based since 1996, national US Aussie rescue network of volunteer foster homes.
+(1) ARPH (Australian Shepherd Rescue and Placement Helpline): real organization, US-based since 1996, national US Aussie rescue network of volunteer foster homes.
 NO Alberta placement pipeline.
-Calgary adopters cannot reasonably adopt due to (a) cross-border transport, (b) ARPH protocols requiring local US home visits, (c) US tax-status not relevant to Canadian adopters.
+Calgary adopters cannot reasonably adopt due to cross-border transport, ARPH protocols requiring local US home visits, and US tax status not relevant to Canadian adopters.
 The name appears in Calgary searches generically.

-(2) Australian Shepherds Furever — cannot independently verify Alberta organization by exactly this name.
-Possible explanations: confused with US-based regional rescues, defunct/rebranded, confused with Calgary Humane or general rescues, or informal Facebook group.
+(2) Australian Shepherds Furever: cannot independently verify Alberta organization by exactly this name.
+Possible explanations include confusion with US-based regional rescues, defunct or rebranded status, confusion with Calgary Humane or general rescues, or informal Facebook groups.

-(3) Adopt Australian Shepherd Toronto / Ontario — common search reflecting Eastern Canada Aussie rescue gap.
+(3) Adopt Australian Shepherd Toronto / Ontario: common search reflecting Eastern Canada Aussie rescue gap.
 Real Ontario regional rescues exist but typically place within Ontario only.
-Cross-province adoption logistically difficult.
+Cross-province adoption is logistically difficult.

-(4) ASCA Canada (Australian Shepherd Club of Alberta) — verify current Alberta chapter status.
-Provincial breed club maintains breed referral network for occasional placements + retired breeding adults from ethical breeders.
+(4) ASCA Canada (Australian Shepherd Club of Alberta): verify current Alberta chapter status.
+Provincial breed club maintains breed referral network for occasional placements and retired breeding adults from ethical breeders.

 Verify any rescue you find by name through: